Bev Turner

 Beverley Turner (born 21 October 1973) is an English television and radio presenter.
-She is currently the presenter of The Late Show Live in Washington D.C. for GB News reporting on U.S. news for UK viewers.
-She questioned UK Prime Minister, Sir Keir Starmer about freedom of speech in the UK, during President Trump's second state visit to the UK.
+She is currently the presenter of The Late Show Live in Washington D.C. for GB News reporting on US & UK news.

 Early life

 Turner was born in Prestwich, Lancashire.
-She has a first class degree in English Literature and Language from the University of Manchester.
+She has a first-class degree in English literature and language from the University of Manchester.
 She is the sister of Olympic swimmer Adrian Turner.